Reconnect with your aliveness

 I’m a curious, big-hearted, dachshund-loving personal coach based in New York City.

-My work has been shaped by my own lived experience and by years of walking alongside people as they navigate questions of aliveness, desire, identity, and change.
+My work has been shaped by my own life experiences and by years of walking alongside people as they navigate questions of aliveness, desire, identity, and change.

 Over time, I’ve become less interested in fixing or optimizing life and more devoted to creating space for honest self-exploration and meaningful connection with what’s already here.
 In my work, I offer presence and companionship so clarity, coherence, and new possibilities can emerge from within your own experience.